tonyztan/PasswordVault/README.md

 # PasswordVault
 A simple python-based password manager that encrypts login credentials using a key derived from a master username, password, and salt.

-(I wrote this in the summer of 2014.)
+Written in the summer of 2014.

+# Warning
-WARNING: Even though this application makes use of common cryptographic algorithms such as AES-256 and SHA2, the security of this implementation has not been audited or verified and may contain security problems or otherwise be insecure for real-world use.
-All encrypted login credentials are stored locally and never uploaded to any server.
-Please do not rely on this program to protect sensitive information.
+Even though this application makes use of common cryptographic algorithms such as AES-256 and SHA2, the security of this implementation has not been audited or verified and may contain security problems or otherwise be insecure for real-world use.
+All encrypted login credentials are stored locally and never sent to the Internet.

+Please do not rely on this program to protect highly-sensitive information.

+#License
+The MIT License (MIT)

+Copyright (c) 2015 Tony Zhaocheng Tan

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,